Sergey2405/random_primes/README.md

    It is more or equal 1 and limited by max_processes parameter.

 - max_processes - integer, 1000 by default.
-  Defines max number of filter processes.
+  defines max number of filter processes.

 - dynamic_interval - integers, ms, 1000 by default.
-  Defines time interval when the filter calculates wether to increase number of processes.
+  defines time interval when the filter calculates wether to increase number of processes.

 eredis parameters - parameters to connect to Redis

-host = Host IP, "127.0.0.1" by default.
+- host = Host IP, "127.0.0.1" by default.

-port = port number, 6379 by default.
+- port = port number, 6379 by default.

-database - Redis DB, 0 by default.
+- database - Redis DB, 0 by default.

 number_list_key required parameter.
 Redis List key where generated numbers stored/enqueued and then are fetched for checking if are prime.